 2021 Nissan X-Trail: prices, specification and on-sale date

 The car looks familiar from the rear, but its front end takes inspiration from its more modern Juke sibling.
 It inherits that car's V-shaped grille and sharp daytime running lights, switching the round headlamps for more conventional units.
-The X-Trail will be smaller – about 39mm shorter – and lower than before, too.
-The Rogue has been revealed as a five-seater in America, but may well gain another row of seats for Europe.
+The X-Trail will be shorter and lower than before, too.

 Exact UK pricing and specifications will be revealed closer to the car's 2022 on-sale date, but we'd expect a slight increase on the outgoing model's starting price of just over £27,000, perhaps moving closer to the £30,000 mark.